Last Updated on March 4, 2019 by Lamudi

 It is said that spices are added to dishes to raise the appetite of the diner.
 This happens in Albay since chilies are a staple in most Bicolano dishes.
 Often combined with coconut milk, it is the key component in regional favorites and famous foods in the Philippines like Laing, which includes meat and gabi (taro) leaves, and Bicol express, also known as gulay na lada or ginataang sili.

 Legazpi City is the best place to look for the best Bicolano dishes.
 Numerous establishments in the Albay capital serve different variants of the favorite laing and Bicol express.
 Some also specialize in intriguing concoctions, such as shakes featuring indigenous chilies and coconut milk combined with pili nuts, mangoes, and other Philippine staples.

 Since the Philippines is an archipelago and surrounded by sea, fish is a staple in the Filipino diet.
 Dagupan City in Pangasinan is one of the largest producers of bangus, or milkfish, in the country, and is also the common bagsakan (trading center) of other producers in the province.
 The city is the home of the annual Bangus Festival.

-The city’s Bonuan District is where bangus is considered best served, but of course there is more to the city’s fare than just fish.
-Among these are meat dishes like pigar pigar and kaleskes, the finest of which are served in the city’s Galvan Street.
+The city’s Bonuan District is where bangus is considered best served, but there is more to the city’s fare than just fish.
+Among these are the best Filipino meat dishes like pigar pigar and kaleskes, the finest of which are served on the city’s Galvan Street.
 A slew of known food brands and establishments also have roots in Dagupan, like the Plato Wraps food carts and Pedrito’s bakeries and restaurants.